dxlnr/morphgen/README.md

 python arm_asm.py testfs/subtract.s
 ```

-Run the bash script to investigate the desired out of the assembler.
+Run the bash script to investigate the desired output of the assembler.
 ```bash
 ./run_arm32_tests.sh
 ```